oneapi-src/oneDPL/documentation/library_guide/extension_api.rst

 Async API
 --------------------------

-Functions as defined in the STL ``<algorithm>`` or ``<numeric>`` headers are traditionally blocking. oneDPL extends the functionality of C++17 parallel algorithms by asynchronous algorithm with non-blocking behavior.
+Functions defined in the STL ``<algorithm>`` or ``<numeric>`` headers are traditionally blocking. oneDPL extends the functionality of C++17 parallel algorithms by providing asynchronous algorithm with non-blocking behavior.
 This experimental feature enables expressing concurrent control flow by building dependency chains and interleaving algorithm calls, as well as interoperability with SYCL kernels.

 The current implementation for async algorithms is limited to DPC++ Execution Policies.
 All functionality described below is available in ``oneapi::dpl::experimental`` namespace.